moggsy74/shinken/doc/source/05_thebasics/macros.rst

 Macros
 =======

-One of the main features that make Shinken so flexible is the ability to use macros in command defintions.
+One of the main features that makes Shinken so flexible is the ability to use macros in command definitions.
 Macros allow you to reference information from hosts, services, and other sources in your commands.

 Macro Substitution - How Macros Work